-Each year a new report is released highlighting the number of students who drop out of third level courses, or don’t progress from first year.
-The main reasons given always include choosing the wrong course and lack of information about the course content.
+Each year a new report is released highlighting the number of students who drop out of third level courses or don’t progress from the first year.
+Reasons always include choosing the wrong course and lack of information about the course content.

 In this area, we have put together some information to help you with making the best possible course choices and hopefully avoid making the same mistakes.
 You may already have a clear idea of what you plan to study, or maybe you are finding it difficult to decide.
 The following tips aim to help you make the best decision, regardless of your starting point.

 For some students, choosing a course is simple - they have always wanted to be a doctor, or an architect or an engineer.
 They may actually have been researching this career area for years – reading books and articles, watching videos, paying attention whenever related career information is being discussed.

 Other students look at third-level options based solely on the number of points they expect to achieve in the Leaving Certificate.
 By virtue of their academic prowess at second-level, they choose high-points courses (i.e. actuarial studies, law, science or medicine).
 They may really want to study arts but see it as “wasting” their points.
 This can be a big mistake, leading to a course you don’t enjoy.

 For others, there is simply a bewildering variety of courses out there, many of which involve subjects that they had no experience of in school.

 If you find the right course at the right college for you, you will be inspired to succeed.

 The place to start is with self-awareness: